 What happens if you miss two days of birth control?

 If you missed two pills, take both pills as soon as possible.
-Then, take the next two pills the next day and continue on with your regular one-pill-per-day routine afterwards.
+Then, take the next two pills the next day and continue on with your regular one-pill-per-day routine afterward.

 What happens if you miss three days of birth control?

-Three missed pills could lead to you getting your period and more importantly, getting pregnant.
-If you’re sexually active, make sure to use a backup birth control like condoms.
-If you had penetrative intercourse in the past five days, consider using emergency contraception.
+Three missed pills could lead to you getting your period and, more importantly, getting pregnant.
+If you’re sexually active, make sure to use a barrier birth control method like condoms.
+If you had penetrative intercourse in the previous five days, consider using emergency contraception.

 What happens if you miss a week of birth control?

-Missing one week of birth control is about the equivalent of taking placebo pills for a week.
-Furthermore, you will likely get a period.
-If this happens, it is necessary to use an additional form of contraception in order to prevent pregnancy, as you will no longer be protected by the hormones in your pill.
-If you purposely skipped your pills because you do not like your current prescription, consult a doctor; they can help you find something that works better for your body and lifestyle.
+Missing one week of birth control is more or less the equivalent of taking placebo pills for a week.
+You will likely get a period.
+If this happens, it’s necessary to use an additional form of contraception in order to prevent pregnancy, as you will no longer be protected by the hormones in your pill.
+If you purposely skipped your pills because you do not like your current prescription, consult a doctor; there are dozens of different types of pills available, so your doctor can help you find an alternative option that works better for your body and lifestyle.

 Can skipping your period prevent pregnancy?

 Skipping your period is possible when you take birth control.
-If you are on the pill, simply skip the last week (a.k.a the placebo week) of pills and start your next pack right away.
+If you’re on the pill, simply skip the last week (the placebo week or the week of no pills) and start your next pack right away.
 You can also ask your doctor to prescribe you packs that do not contain placebo pills.
 If you are always on an active pill, your risk of becoming pregnant will decrease.
-With that said, it is important to remember that the pill alone will not prevent the spread of STIs.
+With that said, it’s important to remember that the pill alone won’t prevent the spread of STIs.